Zaida James

-Zaida James is a Saint Lucian cricketer who plays for the Windward Islands women's cricket team in the Women's Super50 Cup and the Twenty20 Blaze tournaments.
+Zaida James (born 30 October 2004) is a Saint Lucian cricketer who plays for the Windward Islands women's cricket team in the Women's Super50 Cup and the Twenty20 Blaze tournaments.
 In April 2021, James was named in Cricket West Indies' high-performance training camp in Antigua.
 In June 2021, James was named in the West Indies A Team for their series against Pakistan.

 International career

 On 30 January 2023, it was announced that James had been added to the West Indies squad for the 2022–23 South Africa women's Tri-Nation Series.
 She made her Twenty20 International debut later that day, against India at Buffalo Park, East London in South Africa.
+She was named in the West Indies squad for the 2024 ICC Women's T20 World Cup.
+James was part of the West Indies squad for the 2025 Women's Cricket World Cup Qualifier in Pakistan in April 2025.